oli-sanders/oli-sanders.github.io/_posts/2017-09-13-wedding-dress.md

 The Arduino Pro Mini then converts the message into commands for the lights which were attached to one of the digital pins of the Arduino Pro Mini.
-The lights are Adafruit Neopixels soldered into 6 strings of 5 lights which were sewed onto the dress under serveral layers of fabric.
+The lights are Adafruit Neopixels soldered into 6 strings of 5 lights which were sewed onto the dress under several layers of fabric.
 Power lines were sewed in a ring around the waist of the dress, with the Adafruit powerboost 1000C and a 2000Mah lithium polymer battery attached to the ring.